The Ultimate Guide to Creating a Product Comparison Chart for Your Niche Site

 Step 5: Embed the Table code on your site and start earning money!

 Your chart is now created and you simply copy and paste a small snippet of code on your website.
 The code works on WordPress, regular html, PHP, or any other type of website builder out there.

 Here's a screenshot of how to insert the embed code on WordPress:

 Below is the chart I just created using Table Labs!
 You can see how it looks and works with my affiliate links inserted.
 This took less than 5 minutes to create.

-You can also completely change the look of the tables with just a few clicks and you don't have to re-insert embed code, it will update automatically.
+You can also completely change the design of your tables with just a few clicks.
+And you don't have to re-insert the embed code and you won't lose the embedded contents — it will update automatically.